Welcome to the home of the Questioning Quilter.

 What is the best batting for a potholder?

-I have a periodic informational newsletter with content you can’t get anywhere else.
+I also have an informational newsletter with content you can’t get anywhere else.
 Subscribes also get the free pattern for this quilt as well as access to the archive of previous newsletters.

 Contact me to come to your guild, group or store to present “Every Last Crumb, an Adventure in Scrap Quilting.”